ashishmishra-bit/DarthCucumber/README.md

 ## 🤩 INTERESTS

-After contributing to few Open Source projects I realised that I am *language fluid* and I get adapted to any tech stacks without having any prior experience.
+After contributing to few Open Source projects I realised that I am *language fluid* and I get adapted to any tech stacks.
 Still exploring different fields but Web Technologies always fascinated me because of it's **plug n play** philosophy.
-Also having a slight incline towards  Cyber Security (as I love solving puzzles and scream when I'm frustrated) that's why sometimes I try my hands on CFTs 😅.
+Inclined towards Cyber Security (as I love solving puzzles and scream when I'm frustrated).
 Also I like implementing things from scratch, helps me understand the underhood functioning of a tool or a library.

 ## 🌡️ STATS